cgebbe/aws_sagemaker_sandbox/faq.md

 - we have notebook job button, but Additional Option error `Unexpected token '<', "<!DOCTYPE "... is not valid JSON`
 - -> maybe beause I installed a very old version?
 (2.2.19 instead of 3.1.2?!)

+When using amazon-linux/2023 docker image

+- could at least install newer jupyter-scheduler version and python3.9
+- get notebook job button -> works :) !

 # Using the Classic Studio jupyter lab...